dwslab/melt/README.md

 The resulting instances can be directly used by the Executor or any other MELT functionality that requires tracks or test cases.

+**Note that the OAEI SEALS repository is currently offline.
+This is not an issue of MELT but a problem in the central infrastructure.
+We will update the repository classes once the repository is back online.**

 ### Gensim Integration
 The MELT-ML module exposes some machine learning functionality that is implemented in python.
 This is achieved